avalontm/MOOS_UIXaml/README.md

 # MOOS IU XAML

+HOW USE
-use MOOS from directory build for test
+use MOOS from directory MOOS/build for test